Table of Contents

 Live Food is Best

-Ideally, the perfect diet for ferrets is whole prey foods, such as mice, rats, and insects.
+Ideally, the perfect diet for ferrets is whole prey foods, such as mice, rats, insects and baby chickens.
 The second option and probably the most popular is either a specialized ferret diet made specifically for their nutritional requirements or a very high-quality kitten food.
 They need the best quality muscle meat and organ meat, but not fish based, high protein food available because their very short GI tract and very simple gut bacteria means they only have 3-4 hours for their body to digest their food and absorb its nutrients.

 Ferrets will Eat Insects